reactgraphqlacademy/fb-messenger/README.md

 	2. When you run `yarn start` you'll get the following error: "Actions must be plain objects.
 Use custom middleware for async actions."
 To fix it you must create a thunk middleware in store/index.js.
 	3. When your thunk middleware works you should see the list of Threads on http://localhost:300X/messages

-3) Refactor the logger and think middlewares:
+3) Refactor the logger and thunk middlewares:
 	1. `git checkout advanced-redux-part3`
 	2. Refactor your logger and thunk middleware so you can use them along with `{ applyMiddleware } from 'redux'` in the createStore function.
 Documentation [https://redux.js.org/api/applymiddleware](https://redux.js.org/api/applymiddleware).